logzio/jmx2graphite/README.md

 10. If you wish to run this as a service you need to create a service wrapper for it.
 Any pull requests for making it are welcome!
 If it's possible running it as docker making it simpler.

+## As Java Agent
+This lib can also get the metrics from MBean Platform instead of jolokia.
+In order to do so, we need to run inside the JVM.
+- First, get the java agent jar from the releases page
+- Attach to your jar:  java -javaagent:jmx2graphite-1.1.0-javaagent.jar=GRAPHITE_HOSTNAME=graphite.host;SERVICE_NAME=Myservice ...
+- The parameters are key-value pairs, in the format of key=value;key=value;...
+- The parameters names and functions are exactly as described above.
+(Except no need to specify JOLOKIA_URL of course)
+- The Jar produces for java agent is an "Uber-Jar" that shades all of its dependencies inside

 # How to expose JMX Metrics using Jolokia Agent